microsoft/source_parser/CONTRIBUTING.md

 - [Flake8](https://marketplace.visualstudio.com/items?itemName=ms-python.flake8)
 - [autopep8](https://marketplace.visualstudio.com/items?itemName=ms-python.autopep8)

-Linting is enabled and configured in [settings.json](./.vscode/settings.json) using `Pylint` and `Flake8`, as well as auto-formatting on save using `autopep8`.
+Linting is enabled and configured in [settings.json](./.vscode/settings.json) using `Pylint`, as well as auto-formatting on save using `autopep8`.

 You may disable linting rules for specific lines/files in cases where the linting suggestion doesn't make sense.

 You may also run linting at the repo root directory (which are the same commands in PR validation):

 ```
-pip install pylint flake8
+pip install pylint
 pylint ./ --recursive=y
-flake8 ./
 ```

 ## Reporting Issues